ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-11-faq/guide.en-gb.md

 <a name="deadlineassistance"></a>

-### What is the maximum date on which you can request migration support?
+### What is the last date on which you can request migration support?

-NSX-V end of life is planned for January 16th of 2024, so the sooner the better so you will have time to perform your migration.
+NSX-V End of Life is planned for January 16th of 2024, so the sooner you take action, the more time to perform your migration.

 <a name="nsxvmigrationend"></a>

 ### What happens if we have not migrated before the 16th of January 2023?

-OVhcloud will not cut the service but won't be able to garantee any SLA.
-Customers will have to sign a document commiting to leave NSX-V at a certain given date by OVHcloud.
+OVhcloud will not cut the service but won't be able to guarantee any SLA.
+Customers will have to sign a document committing to leave NSX-V at a certain given date by OVHcloud.

-VMware has decided the NSX-V end of life from January 2024, discussions are still on-going with them regarding the NSX-V extension of support, OVHcloud will communicate as soon as possible an official statement.
+VMware has decided the NSX-V End of Life in January 2024.
+Discussions are still on-going with them regarding the NSX-V extension of support, OVHcloud will communicate as soon as possible an official statement.

 <a name="bgp"></a>